-It is the load carrying capacity of a system beyond the expected or actual loads. or
+It is the load carrying capacity of a system beyond the expected or actual loads.

-Factor of safety is different for brittle and ductile materials.
+The factor of safety is different for brittle and ductile materials.

 It is the measure of the ability of an elastomer to return to its original shape when a compression load or external load is removed called as Elastic Recovery.

 Engineering stress is the applied load divided by the original cross-sectional area of a material.
-It is also called as nominal stress.
+It is also called nominal stress.